danthonymc/danthonymc/README.md

 - 👋 Hi, I’m @danthonymc but you can call me Darryl
-- 👀 I’m interested in building programs for data analytics
+- 👀 I’m interested in building web applications ans ios apps
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Javascript and Python
-- 💞️ I’m looking to collaborate on anything d
+- 💞️ I’m looking to collaborate on anything that will help me grow as a software developer d

 <!---